amaxwell/datatank_py/doc/getting_started.rst

         # return a new mesh object, reusing the same grid with our new values
         return DTMesh2D(values, grid=mesh.grid())

-        # if we have a dummy computation, we'd just have a pass statement
-        # to keep the interpreter from squawking
-        pass

     if __name__ == '__main__':